StackExchange/Stacks-Icons/README.md

 Afterwards, make sure you mark a new [GitHub Release](https://github.com/StackExchange/Stacks-Icons/releases/new) based on what has changed.

 This project follows [SemVer](https://semver.org/).
 Versions including breaking changes to the visual api (e.g. icon drastically changes design or is removed) or code api should be marked `major`.
 Versions including new features (such as a new or updated icon) should be marked `minor`.
 Everything else is a `patch` release.

+# License

+The Stack Overflow name, logo, and some design elements are protected as part of our brand identity.
+Please don’t use these in ways that could imply endorsement or affiliation.

+The code and other icons are licensed under the [Apache 2.0 License](./LICENSE.md).

+© 2025 Stack Exchange, Inc.